 - Time to fully charge — four to six hours

 When the Switch first launched in 2017, it was harder to find battery packs with a capacity more than 6,000mAh.
 Now that technology has evolved, the standard seems to have shifted to around 10,000mAh for battery pack capacity.
-The one listed above is the GuliKit Battery Master, which can charge your Switch in six hours and can extend the system’s battery life by up to 12 hours.
+The one listed above is the, which can charge your Switch in six hours and can extend the system’s battery life by up to 12 hours.
 What’s great about this pack is that it’s designed with the Switch in mind and can clip onto the back of it for ease of use.
 You can use it on other devices, too.

-PD Power Bank RAVPower
+RAVPower PD Power Bank